nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 <hr>

 ## _Group Management_
 > A group represents one or more individuals.
-Several commands use groups to quickly identify a group of individuals without having to manually enter their details one by one.
+The only benefit of a group is to quickly identify a group of individuals without having to manually enter their details one by one when creating a session.

 <br>